Chlorobaculum tepidum: Genome structure

-Chlorobaculum tepidum contains a genome that contains 2.15 Mbp.
-There are a total of 2,337 genes (of these genes, there are 2,245 protein coding genes and 56 tRNA and rRNA coding genes).
-It synthesizes chlorophyll a and bacteriochlorophylls (BChls) a and c and is a model organism used to elucidate the biosynthesis of BChl c.
+C. tepidum contains a genome that contains 2.15 Mbp, within there are a total of 2,337 genes (of these genes, there are 2,245 protein coding genes and 56 tRNA and rRNA coding genes).
+It's synthesis of chlorophyll a and bacteriochlorophylls a and c make it a model organism used to elucidate the biosynthesis of bacteriochlorophylls c.
+Present in the genome of C. tepidum are a multitude of genes that protect the bacterium against the presence of oxygen.
+The fact that such a large part of the genome is used to encode for protections against oxygen points to the possibility that C. tepidum spent a long period of its evolutionary history in proximity to oxygen, and therefore needed pathways that ensured that living in the presence of oxygen would not substantially harm the bacterium.
 Several of its carotenoid metabolic pathways (including a novel lycopene cyclase) have similar counterparts in cyanobacteria.